 You need to determine if your occupation (NOC) is one of the 29 listed as eligible.
 Then select which BC PNP category would be the best fit for you.
-Please note that you must meet all program requirements at the time of registration, and if applicable, the time of application.
+You must meet all program requirements at the time of registration, and if applicable, the time of application.

-For further information about the registration and scoring process, refer to the process section of this guide.
+For further information about the registration and scoring process,refer to Part 5 Process section of this guide (page 55).